 .skbrushes brush format, so you won’t be able to import and use other brush types within Sketchbook.

 There are two ways to import a brush on desktop.
 The most straightforward is to drag and drop the brush into the canvas or double-click the brush file.

 If that isn't handy, you can manually import the brush set.

 - Download our Free brushes (or wherever there's a brush set) and save it to your computer.

-- Tap-hold and select Import Brush Set.
+- Select Import Brush Set.

 Pinning a brush set to the Brush Palette